Environment

 The mandatory annual HSE training also covers topics relating to the company’s environmental, climate, and energy management, such as energy and water consumption, waste separation, and climate risks.

-2022 2021 2020
+2023 2022 2021

 The numerous environmental protection campaigns organized over the years are a testament to the company’s success at raising employee awareness of environmental issues:

-One of these ideas is to use reusable packaging on short transport routes: Previously, products being transported from the warehouse to Aschaffenburg were all delivered in the same sized boxes with filling material.
-These have now been replaced by reusable crates in different sizes.
-Another employee idea to switch from disposable aerosol cans to reusable ones in quality assurance has also been implemented with positive effect.
+Another employee’s idea to switch from using disposable aerosol cans in quality assurance to ones that can be refilled and thus reused has also been implemented to positive effect.
 At the plant in Aschaffenburg, around 3000 to 4000 of these cans were consumed every year.
-This new measure reduces the amount of waste generated and minimizes the release of propellant gases such as CO2 and propane without any negative impact on quality.
-The media are now supplied in large canisters, allowing the aerosol cans to be refilled and reused several times.
-In addition, the reusable aerosol cans are now operated with compressed air generated by green electricity.
+The changeover to the new cans has reduced the amount of waste generated and minimized the release of propellant gases such as CO2 and propane without any negative impact on quality.
+The aerosols are now supplied in large canisters and transferred to the reusable cans, which can also be operated with compressed air generated using green electricity.
 This clean energy source improves the overall sustainability of processes and reduces dependency on conventional fossil fuels.
-After a successful trial phase at the plant in Aschaffenburg, Linde MH intends to roll out this environmentally friendly approach to other plants in the organization.
+Following a successful trial phase at the plant in Aschaffenburg, the reusable cans are also being used at the plant in Stribro, while potential applications are currently under review at the plant in Kolbaskowo and Willenbrock Fördertechnik.

 Hydrogen